neuroverse-fm/neuropilot/README.md

 Actions that allow Neuro to use Git for version control.

-In addition to requiring their respective permissions, the extension will also check for a repo before registering actions other than `init_git_repo`.
+In addition to requiring their respective permissions, the extension will also check for an existing repo before registering actions other than `init_git_repo`.

 Because this relies on the built-in Git extension, this extension will first check for the Git extension before attempting to execute each handler.